Watershed Sciences and Ecology Center

 Within these themes, the Limno-Lab focuses on a broad range of topics and ideas, ranging from microbial processes, up through food web relationships, and all the way to local, regional, or global patterns in the way lakes interact with their surrounding landscapes and the Earth’s atmosphere.

 Anyone interested in working with the Limno-Lab should call or email Dr. Brothers.
-Serious applicants should include a concise description of what their goals and interests are, a current CV, and a sample of their writing style (scientific or non-scientific).
+Casual conversations to discuss ideas are always welcome, though applicants will eventually be expected to submit a current CV and a sample of their writing style (scientific or non-scientific)